SigmaSavage/pdf-template-engine/README.md

 ## Running the app locally

-This repo is currently a Next.js 16 app (App Router) that doubles as a playground for the future package.
+This repo is a Next.js 16 app (App Router) that doubles as a playground for the future package.

-### Prerequisites

-- Node.js 18+ recommended.
+- Prerequisite: Node.js 18+ recommended.

-### Install dependencies
+- Install dependencies: `npm install`
+- Start the development server: `npm run dev` (opens on http://localhost:3000)

+---

+## Template JSON format

+The core template shape is defined in `types/pdf.ts`.

 ### Fields